orangeCircleCode/orangecirclecompany-hugo/content/services/google-ads.md

   We will work with you to determine the best options to reach your target audience.

-  These are the first steps.
+#### The first things we will do for you are:

-1. We will design a campaign with your individual goals in mind.
+1. We will design a campaign with your individual goals in mind
-2. Once your campaign is launched we will closely monitor your campaigns performance utilizing Google Adwords statistics as well as **[Google Analytics][2]**.
+2. Once your campaign is launched we will closely monitor your campaigns performance utilizing Google Adwords statistics as well as **[Google Analytics][2]**
-3. We will provide you with regular reports and make recommendations based on the most current performance data.
+3. We will provide you with regular reports and make recommendations based on the most current performance data
-4. We will implement any further changes and continue to monitor your campaigns performance.
+4. We will implement any further changes and continue to monitor your campaigns performance

   We can provide you with campaign maintenance options or, if you’re like us and think this stuff is fun, we can provide you with basic training to manage your own campaign.